hassan-chaudhry/recipebook/README.md

 ##### Search for a recipe

-* To view a recipe based on the exact name, the user should type `2.` To view a recipe based on a partial name, the user should type `3.` Let's take a look at the former method.
+* To view a recipe based on the exact name, the user should type `2`.To view a recipe based on a partial name, the user should type `3`.
+Let's take a look at the former method.
 * It'll ask the user to enter a name of the recipe.
 If there's a recipe under such name in the database, it will be displayed.
     * The user can choose the display mode of the recipe, either <u>viewing all steps at once</u> or <u>view it step by step</u>.

 ###### View all steps

 <img width="621" alt="recipereading1" src="https://user-images.githubusercontent.com/82198103/195942422-2abf13d7-01cc-4ad1-9802-7d51e19851b8.png">